Hospitals provide essential services and are vital to the well-being of our communities. However, a survey

 especially in emergency situations and settings that lack a selection of treatments/providers.
 Lack of

-knowledge of hospital quality and potential costs impedes Utah residents’ ability to plan for needed care
+knowledge of hospital quality and potential costs impedes Georgia residents’ ability to plan for needed

 uninsured or under-insured.

 Hospitals, along with drug manufacturers and insurance companies, are viewed as a primary contributor to high health care costs.
-When given more than 20 options, those that Utah respondents most frequently
+When given more than 20 options, those that Georgia respondents most

-What’s even more interesting is the level of support for some of these strategies across party lines (see
+Interestingly there is a level of support for some of these strategies across party lines (see Table 2).

-The findings from this poll suggest that Utah respondents are somewhat motivated when it comes to
+The findings from this poll suggest that Georgia respondents are somewhat motivated when it comes to

 searching for hospital cost and quality information to help inform purchasing decisions and plan for a